pratik668/persiAPITest/Readme.md

 -----

 ### 2. Violation Controller API:
-• <b>API Url (getvoilation):</b>" <br>http://localhost:2280/api/utility/getvoilation?values=http://127.0.0.1:5500/index.html&values=cat.keyboard "<br>
+• <b>API Url (getvoilation):</b><br>" http://localhost:2280/api/utility/getvoilation?values=http://127.0.0.1:5500/index.html&values=cat.keyboard "<br>
-This API gets the Accessibility violations for the URL, here it is "http://127.0.0.1:5500/index.html”, and this violation’s is in json format and "cat.keyboard" is the tag value we want to filter.
+This API gets the Accessibility violations for the URL, here it is "http://127.0.0.1:5500/index.html”, and this violation’s are in json format and "cat.keyboard" is the WCAG A11Y standards value we want to filter.

  Enter the API URL into the web browser or your choice of API Client like postman or swagger.
   <img src='.\API Screenshots\getviolation.png'><br>